-Grown up in a world without internet, am inspired by: family and friends; Michel Szulc-Krzyzanowski, especially his documentary photography for ‘the Henny-project’ ; Keith Haring with his powerful colors, lines, composition and energy; newspaper photographers; Ansel Adams with his famous black and white landscapes; Ed van der Elsken with strong black and white portraits and street photography; Jean Dubuffet, especially his Jardin d’Émail), visits tot the Kröller Müller Museum.
+Grown up in a world without internet, I am inspired by: family and friends; black and white documentary photography and newspaper photographers, Keith Haring with his powerful colors, lines, composition and energy; Ansel Adams with his famous black and white landscapes; street photographers, Jean Dubuffet, (especially his Jardin d’Émail), and visits to the Kröller Müller Museum.

 As my father was an architect and loved to photograph, I was brought up watching lines and shapes and tones.
 Not a bad environment to grow up…